Simonc44/Simonc44/README.md

 # Hi there, I'm Simon

-I'm a passionate developer and the founder of **CygnisAI**, an innovative platform designed to connect your data and unlock its potential with intelligent AI.
+I'm a passionate developer and the founder of **Mandat**, an innovative platform designed to connect your data and unlock its potential with intelligent AI.
 My goal is to build intuitive and powerful tools that leverage cutting-edge artificial intelligence to solve real-world problems.

 ---